We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Sword Used in Foil

-The foil has a much more flexible blade compared to the other two fencing swords, and like the epee, it has a blunt tip.
-Like all swords, it has a hilt and a blade.
+Like all swords, foil has a hilt and a blade.
+The blade is much more flexible compared to the other two fencing swords, and like the epee, it has a blunt tip.
 The hilt features a flat, small guard and a handle that varies in design.

 In fencing, you’ll come across different grips, each named after the country where they originated.
 For example, the grip in the photo above is called a pistol grip and was developed in Italy.